 Definition 4.1.
-A boolean proposition (or simply proposition) is a statement which is either true or false (sometimes abbreviated as T or F).
+A boolean proposition (or simply proposition) is a statement which is either true or false (sometimes abbreviated as \mathbf{T} or \mathbf{F}).
 We call this the truth value of the proposition.

-Whether the statement is obviously true or false does not enter in the definition.
+Whether the statement is obviously true or false does not enter into the definition.
 One only needs to know that its certainty can be established.